Nyquist rate: Relative to signaling

+B in this context, related to the Nyquist ISI criterion, referring to the one-sided bandwidth rather than the total as considered in later usage.

 According to the OED, Black's statement regarding 2B may be the origin of the term Nyquist rate.

 Nyquist's famous 1928 paper was a study on how many pulses (code elements) could be transmitted per second, and recovered, through a channel of limited bandwidth.

 Signaling at the Nyquist rate meant putting as many code pulses through a telegraph channel as its bandwidth would allow.
 Shannon used Nyquist's approach when he proved the sampling theorem in 1948, but Nyquist did not work on sampling per se.

 Black's later chapter on "The Sampling Principle" does give Nyquist some of the credit for some relevant math: